HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ```bash
 fccanalysis run histmaker_ttmm.py
 ```
-This should produce `ROTO` files with the histograms in `./outputs`:
+This should produce `ROOT` files with the histograms in `./outputs`:
 ```bash
 ls -lt outputs/
 ```